gurleendev/Two-VPCs-with-full-mesh-VPC-Peering-/README.md

 <h1>Two-VPCs-with-full-mesh-VPC-Peering-</h1>

 <h2>Description</h2>
 Implemented a robust and scalable dual-VPC network architecture on AWS, facilitating seamless communication between resources through full mesh VPC peering.
 This deployment included the configuration of EC2 instances within each VPC, comprising web servers and a bastion host, with stringent security measures to ensure secure SSH access and maintain infrastructure integrity.
-Network access controls, including NAT Gateway for outbound internet access and IPv6 enablement on public subnets, were implemented to enhance network capabilities and facilitate future scalability."
+Network access controls, including NAT Gateway for outbound internet access and IPv6 enablement on public subnets, were implemented to enhance network capabilities and facilitate future scalability.
 <br />
 <br />
 <br />